 West, Fenelon Falls (Former Fenelon Falls Arena) PIN: 63155-0091 (LT) has rights to the curling club property, should it cease to be used as a curling club in the future.
-Could be used for future expansion of abutting municipal properties, for parking (pending Fenelon Falls parking study), or flood relief. declaration to be rescinded.
-Y 3 PT LT 2 S/S FRANCIS ST AND E/S COLBORNE ST PL 17 FENELON PT 1, 57R4516; KAWARTHA LAKES 11 Francis Street East, Fenelon Falls Former OPP 1651 240 001 22700 RS2018- 015 In progress - abutting property has "right of first refusal" and has expressed interest in proceeding with purchase.
-Building and public washrooms
+Could be used for future expansion of abutting municipal properties, for parking (pending Fenelon Falls parking study), or flood relief.
+Surplus declaration to Y 3 PT LT 2 S/S FRANCIS ST AND E/S COLBORNE ST PL 17 FENELON PT 1, 57R4516; KAWARTHA LAKES 11 Francis Street East, Fenelon Falls Former OPP Building and public 1651 240 001 22700 RS2018- 015 be rescinded.
+In progress - abutting property has "right of first refusal" and has expressed interest in proceeding with purchase.